 Abstract

 Purpose: Indian sheep that are formerly intended for wool are now regarded as meat type animals.
-Therefore, those areas of India where maximum vegetarian people reside, a persistent decrease in economic profitability from sheep have lessened the interest of shepherds to continue their traditional occupation.
+Therefore, in those areas of India where maximum vegetarian people reside, the declining economic profitability from sheep has reduced the interest of shepherds in continue their traditional occupation.

-Research Methodology and Data Collection: This study was conducted in Malpura Tehsil of Tonk district in semi-arid Rajasthan, India to elucidate the functional contribution of sheep in the livelihood of shepherds.
+Research Methodology and Data Collection: This study was conducted in Malpura Tehsil of Tonk district in semi-arid Rajasthan, India to elucidate the functional contribution of sheep rearing in livelihood of shepherds.
 The sample size was limited to 72 participants in initial part of the study.
-Cluster analysis and multidimensional technique were used for the data analysis and further results & findings.
+Cluster analysis and multidimensional technique were used for the data analysis and further results & discussion.

 Findings: The result of the study revealed that sheep husbandry was primarily regarded as a financial liquidity rather than to satisfy the nutritional and farm needs of shepherds.
 They preferred to sell the lambs and adult sheep to middlemen and brokers as and when required on age basis even without profit.
 The sustainable outputs of sheep i.e. sheep manure, sheep milk and wool were given least priority by them as their local demand is low.
-Sheep milk was either used for limited household purposes or is adulterated to cow milk and sold to the local market due to unavailability of specific market for commercial procurement of sheep milk.
+Sheep milk was either used for limited household purposes or is adulterated with cow milk and sold to the local market due to unavailability of specific market for commercial procurement of sheep milk.

 Implications: The study concluded if shepherds get an exclusive market in this region for sheep produce, especially milk in addition to meat, then sheep rearing can provide sustainable livelihood security.

-Keywords: Shepherds, livelihood, sheep milk, semi-arid Rajasthan
+Keywords: Sheep, Shepherds, livelihood security, sheep milk, semi-arid Rajasthan

 Introduction

-Agriculture plays a significant role in the livelihood security of the rural populace in India (Khatri et al., 2023); but in certain areas where drought is a common phenomenon, livestock rearing at the home premises is an alternative option for survivability of the poor.
+Agriculture plays a significant role in the livelihood security of the rural populationin India (Khatri et al., 2023); but in certain areas where drought is a common phenomenon, livestock rearing at the home premises is an alternative option for survivability of the poor.
 In drought prone semi-arid and arid regions of India; crop failure, water scarcity, feed and fodder deficit add to the misery of people.
 Rajasthan is the largest state of India with semi-arid and arid climate.
 Farmers need a sustainable approach to carry out their livelihood by overcoming erratic rainfall and water scarcity that cause a significant negative impact on the cropping system (Kumar et al., 2015).
 Sheep, as a livestock, survives and support the farming communities due to their adaptive capability since time immemorial (Suresh et al., 2007).
 They can convert low quality fodder to valuable produce comfortably and efficiently unlike other livestock (Begam et al., 2024).
 Their higher reproductive rate, small reproductive cycles, hardy nature, easier management, low-cost involvement, small space requirement, and drought resistant ability over large ruminants (Wodeyar and Kadam, 2017) make them a suitable livestock for this region.
 Shepherds consider sheep as a shock absorber at the times of drought and financial crisis (Devi et al., 2020).
 Regional people consider sheep as a zero-input animal as well as a moving ATM i.e. any time money.
 The socio-economic importance of sheep farming for providing nutritional and financial security to the poor farmers of these regions is extremely significant (Kumar and Roy, 2013).